connect-the-dots

 "포장마차"

-Pojangmacha, the popular old-school food and drink tents of Seoul have been a special place to bond.
+"Pojangmacha", the traditional food stalls in Korea have been a special place in many ways.
+A cozy place to gather in the brisk winters and vibrant social summers.
 Whether it's trying new food while planning an event, or a full on photoshoot, Jongro 3 is stomping grounds for all things ilgi.

 "Diary"